yitzikc/LibLocator/README.md

 Specifically, when the application is dynamically linked with multiple versions of the same library (a real use-case I have to deal with), it's possible to to request the path of a specific version.

+## Example
+See the included main.cpp for usage examples

 ## Building
 Pre-requisites:
 * boost_system and boost_filesystem libraries.